opera0x/ecdsa-rust/readme.md

 ### Server

-The server folder contains a node.js server using [express](https://expressjs.com/).
+The server folder contains a rust server using [axum](https://docs.rs/axum/latest/axum/).
 To run the server, follow these steps:

-1. Open a terminal within the `/server` folder
+1. Open a terminal within the `/rust_server` folder
-2. Run `npm install` to install all the depedencies
+2. Run `cargo build` to install all the depedencies
-3. Run `node index` to start the server
+3. Run `cargo run` to start the server

 The application should connect to the default server port (3042) automatically!

-_Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.
+_Hint_ - Use [cargo watch](https://crates.io/crates/cargo-watch) instead of `cargo run` to automatically restart the server on any changes.